 The power of storytelling

-Storytelling is at the essence of everything we do, and it’s a great way to mobilise consumers, especially when reaching out to the younger market: children who love to be told stories.
+Storytelling is at the essence of everything we do, and it’s a great way to mobilize consumers, especially when reaching out to the younger market: children who love to be told stories.
 The Disney brand and its franchises are all about storytelling.
 From faraway lands to tales of bravery and even superheroes, Disney knows exactly what elements should be put together to grab our attention and keep us glued to the tale until the end.
 As in any great story, especially those from Disney, one of the key elements is having interesting and relatable characters, both heroes and villains.
 Setting the scene, offering conflicts and solutions, triggering a range of emotions, providing surprises, and even showing explorations and learnings are also just as important.
 These elements come together to make a story relevant and engaging to little kids and big kids alike!
 A great story will not only keep the audience hanging on every word but will also leave a long-lasting impression on those who have experienced it.

 Strengthening the proposition

 Around the world, retailers, large and small, are faced with challenges on different levels.
 This can often come in the form of in-store activities such as trying various ways to grow the ‘fresh’ category.
 But at other times, retailers may also want to address customers more personally and gain a better and more solid relationship with them, which could lead to an increased Net Promoter Score.
 Others may have more environmental challenges, such as becoming more sustainable or playing their part in reducing the huge problem of food waste.
 Or perhaps in tackling more sociological problems and getting shoppers to have a healthier lifestyle.
 Faced with huge challenges and strategic decisions, retailers may find that using the power of Disney movies and characters to enhance the emotional bond between the store and its customers presents a valid solution.